AGCCS/AGCCS-CTRL22/utils/README.md

   ```
   ./dmctrl.py avrsetpar blinks 5
   ```
-respectively; this will compose an appropriate JSON encoded message to ask the ESP32 to set/get the respective parameter from the AVR attached via the serial line; available parameters depend on the AVR firmware, for `ctrl22.c` see [xx](../ctrl22/README.md#Serial-Line-Protocol)
+respectively; this will compose an appropriate JSON encoded message to ask the ESP32 to set/get the respective parameter from the AVR attached via the serial line; available parameters depend on the AVR firmware, for `ctrl22.c` the serial line protocol is further explained [here](../ctrl22/README.md#Serial-Line-Protocol).